iException/BUKProgressView/README.md

 # BUKProgressView
-It is a custom ProgressView, you can change color & image.
+It is a custom progress view, you can change color & image.

 # License
 MIT